trentprynn/habitapper.com/README.md

 6. run `yarn dev`
     - runs application with hot reloading enabled

 ## Useful commands during local development
 1. `yarn prisma studio`
     - runs a local website at `localhost:5555` that allows for easy viewing and interaction with the local postgres database the application uses
 2. `curl -I --request POST --url "http://localhost:3000/api/tasks/processExpiredHabits" --header "Authorization: Bearer YOUR_APP_KEY_HERE"`
     - sends a HTTP POST request to the API route that resets habit streaks that are older then 24 hours.
-In production you should setup automatic pinging of this end point so user's habits are reset after not being continued for 24+ hours.
+In production you should setup automatic pinging of this end point so user's habit streaks are reset after not being.